 While few countries have endorsed Moscow’s aggression, Russia’s allies have and will continue to help shield it from potential punitive action at the United Nations Security Council (UNSC), dilute the impact of economic sanctions, and shore up its arsenal of weapons.

 Since the invasion, China and India have dramatically increased imports of discounted Russian oil, providing Moscow with a record current account surplus in 2022.
 Iran has provided Russia with vital arms, including Shahed kamikaze drones to swarm Ukraine’s air defenses.
-This year, North Korea began shipments of artillery and missiles to Russia.
+Last year, North Korea began shipments of artillery and missiles to Russia.
 And many countries in the Global South, including South Africa, continue to maintain military and strategic ties with Russia.

 Belarus: Russia’s Closest Ally